people

 Jerzy Jaromczyk | PhD candidate, Applied Economics and Management

-Jerzy Jaromczyk is a Ph.D. candidate in Applied Economics and Management at Cornell University interested in researching questions in agricultural and environmental economics, and agricultural finance.
+Jerzy Jaromczyk is a Ph.D. candidate in Applied Economics and Management interested in researching questions in agricultural and environmental economics, and agricultural finance.
 Prior to his doctoral studies, Jerzy co-directed an agricultural extension education program that served New York State farmers and worked as an analyst at a private firm developing index-based insurance products.
 He holds a Bachelors of Science in Finance from Xavier University in Cincinnati, Ohio and a Masters of Science in Agricultural Economics from the University of Kentucky.

 Jeisson Prieto | PhD candidate, Applied Economics and Management